hneemann/Digital/README.md

   and works just fine.
 - Its possible to use custom components which are implemented in Java and packed in a jar file.
   See this [example](https://github.com/hneemann/digitalCustomComponents) for details.
 - Simple remote TCP interface which e.g. allows an [assembler IDE](https://github.com/hneemann/Assembler) to control the simulator.
 - Direct export of JEDEC files which you can flash to a [GAL16v8](https://www.microchip.com/wwwproducts/en/ATF16V8C) or a [GAL22v10](https://www.microchip.com/wwwproducts/en/ATF22V10C).
 These chips are somewhat outdated (introduced in 1985!) but sufficient for beginners exercises, easy to understand and well documented.
-Also the [ATF150x](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/cpld-atf15xx-family) chips are supported which offer up to 128 macro-cells.
+Also the [ATF150x](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/cpld-atf15xx-family) chips are supported which offer up to 128 macro-cells and in system programming.
+See the documentation for details.
 - Export to VHDL: A circuit can be exported to VHDL.
 There is also support for the [BASYS3 Board](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start).
 See the documentation for details.
 The examples folder contains a variant of the simple CPU, which runs on a BASYS3 board.